Implementing the Disclosure (Scotland) Act 2020

 - employing people directly

-We're also developing guidance and training around the Act.
+We have developing guidance and training around the Act.